 This article has garnered around 35,000 total impressions on Google alone to date.

 While those articles that address a specific question perform well, those where I share a personal story don’t.
-For instance, this article where I share my personal love story received a fair amount of visits from WordPress’s Reader didn’t rank well on Google.
+For instance, this article where I share my personal love story received a fair amount of visits from WordPress’s Reader and didn’t rank well on Google.

 Google’s goal is to help users solve their problems as effectively as possible.
 So, your article’s likelihood of ranking high is significant when it satisfies that criteria.